Drivable 3D Gaussian Avatars: Conclusion

+\paragraph{Dynamic Gaussian Splatting} \model is based on 3D Gaussian Splatting (3DGS) \cite{Kerbl20233DGS}, a recent alternative to NeRF for modeling neural scenes.
+Due to its real-time capabilities and high-quality results, 3DGS has inspired numerous follow-up papers \cite{xie2023physgaussian, Feng2024GaussianSD, Jiang2024VRGSAP, Luo2024GaussianHairHM, Xiang2023FlashAvatarHD, qian2023gaussianavatars, Xu2023GaussianHA, Zheng2023GPSGaussianGP, Zielonka2024GEM, zielonka2025synshot} in areas such as physics simulation, hair modeling, head avatars, and fluid dynamics.
+Several works \cite{Li2023AnimatableGL, Pang2023ASHAG, Saito2023RelightableGC} recently introduced convolutional networks to regress Gaussian maps.
+Despite achieving high-quality results, fixed convolutional architectures do not allow for local conditioning or adjusting the number of Gaussians during training.
+These methods also use up to 23 times more parameters, causing the model size to reach almost 1 GiB.
+In contrast, our pipeline remains lightweight and flexible, offering garment decomposition and localized conditioning.
+Finally, using CNNs can slow down the pipeline to around 10 FPS \cite{Li2023AnimatableGL}, whereas our method remains real-time.

-Current methods for dynamic volumetric avatars either map points from deformed to canonical space \cite{Pumarola2020DNeRFNR, Zielonka2022InstantVH, Pumarola2020DNeRFNR, Jeruzalski2019NASANA, Jiang2022NeuManNH, Liu2021NeuralA} or they relay on the forward mapping only \cite{Su2023NPCNP, Peng2020NeuralBI, Chen2021SNARFDF, Li2022TAVATA, Zheng2022PointAvatarDP, Wang2021MetaAvatarLA}.
-Methods based on backward mapping tend to accumulate errors in canonical space since they require an error-prone backward pass and have problems modeling view-dependent effects since mapping the view vector to canonical space uniquely is non-trivial.
-Therefore, we decided to employ a forward-only mapping. \model is built on 3DGS extended by a neural representation and tetrahedral cages to model the color and geometry of each dynamic part of the avatar, respectively.
-In the following, we introduce the formulation of 3D Gaussian Splatting and give a detailed description of our method \model.
+\model is built on 3DGS extended by a neural representation and tetrahedral cages to model the color and geometry of each dynamic part of the avatar, respectively.
+In the following, we introduce the formulation of 3D Gaussian Splatting and give a detailed description of our method.